Black Satellite – Endless (Independent)

 Songwriting as a form of therapy is how Meg Mac deals with her emotions.
 She seems to let it all out, whether it is behind the keys of her piano or in front of a microphone.
 I am reminded of the genius that is Fiona Apple when I listen to Meg Mac.
 Like Fiona Apple, Meg Mac appears to have an old soul and deft touch for songwriting as a cathartic release.
 “A lot of the songs are very personal to me or from my point of view and about how I feel…If I’m struggling with something, or feeling something strongly, I’ll write about it.”

-Oddly, Low Blows isn’t an album for everyone.
-I wouldn’t say it is an acquired taste, but it feels and sounds like soul and pop gospel album with elements of alternative R&B. Built around the piano and her incredible voice, Meg Mac’s debut album is nonetheless thrilling to listen to.
+Most listeners will find something to like about Low Blows.
+I wouldn’t say it is an acquired taste, but it feels and sounds just soul and pop gospel album with elements of alternative R&B thrown in.
+Built around the piano and her incredible voice, Meg Mac’s debut album is nonetheless thrilling to listen to.
 Interesting there are a lot of ‘oohs’ and ‘aahs’ that help heighten the drama that unfolds, something intentionally thought out by this clever Melbourne based soulstress.
 The albums title track Low Blows, Grace Gold and Brooklyn Apartments are my pick as standouts.

 Photo Credit: The header image is a collage of all four albums that I have reviewed above.
 They are courtesy of Black Satellite, Interscope Records, Columbia Records and EMI.
 I make use of them under the rationale of fair use because no free equivalent seems to exist and they serve as the primary means of visual identification at the top of my article dedicated to the reviews in question.
 I am not the uploader of the You Tube clip embedded here.